yoeo/guesslang/docs/typehints.rst

 For better type checking, it is required to define the type of the contained objects.
-This is done using predefined types availaple in `typing standard library <https://docs.python.org/3/library/typing.html>`_.
+This is done using predefined types available in `typing standard library <https://docs.python.org/3/library/typing.html>`_.

 The previous code will then become: